oracle/node-oracledb/doc/api.md

 asynchronous call that uses the thread pool otherwise the default size of 4 will still be used.

-Note the '[libuv][21]' library used by Node.js limits the number of threads to 128.
-This implies the maximum number of connections opened, i.e. `poolMax`, should be less than 128.
+Note the '[libuv][21]' library used by Node.js 12.5 and earlier limits the number of threads to 128.
+In Node.js 12.6 onward the limit is 1024.
+You should restrict the maximum number of connections opened in an application, i.e. `poolMax`, to a value lower than the `UV_THREADPOOL_SIZE` limit.
+If you have multiple pools, make sure the sum of all `poolMax` values is no larger than `UV_THREADPOOL_SIZE`.

 Connections can handle one database operation at a time.
 Node.js worker threads executing database statements on a connection will wait